Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 `alluxio.master.metadata.sync.executor.pool.size` controls the number of threads performing sync operations.
 This defaults to the number of virtual cores in the system, but can be adjusted to 2x or 4x number of virtual cores if we expect many concurrent sync operations.

-### Metrics based Tuning

-Certain metrics reveal important performance issues or system capacity issues that need to be addressed for Alluxio to perform well.
-The following is a list of key Master metrics that should be monitored closely for performance tuning.

 ## Worker Tuning

 ### Block reading thread pool size